flagpolejs/flagpole/docs/assertion.md

 context.assert(myValue).equals(5);
 ```

+If the values are objects it will test for a deep-equals with standard quality checks.
+If the values are arrays, it will check each array item.

 ### every(callback: Function): Promise<Assertion>

 Loops throught the input value, which should be an array, and checks them against the callback function to be sure that every one is true.